-Whether it’s renewable energy solutions, improved customer-facing platforms, or cutting-edge behavioral programs that show customers how to decrease energy usage, utility companies around the country are investing heavily in new technology.
-But perhaps the most significant investment is coming in the form of smart grids.
+Renewable energy solutions, customer service platforms, and behavioral monitoring programs used to visualize energy usage.
+Utility companies around the country are investing heavily in new technology.
+Perhaps the most significant investment is coming in the form of smart grids.
 U.S. utilities are poised to invest a staggering $110 billion in smart grid infrastructure over the next decade, according to a recent study by Northeast Group, LLC.
 The figure is so large as to seem improbable.
-When you add up the costs of advanced metering infrastructure, energy management, distribution automation, and equipment manufacturing, though, the number begins to feel more grounded in reality.
+But add up the costs of advanced metering infrastructure, energy management, distribution automation, and equipment manufacturing.
+Suddenly, the number feels more grounded in reality.

-One of the biggest challenges for utilities during this transition period is learning how to navigate third party technologies.
-Relying on the software developed and maintained by other companies requires utilities to be diligent and agile.
-They must not only make savvy up-front decisions but also look to move on to another third-party vendor if and when it’s apt to do so.
+One of the biggest challenges for utilities during this transition period is navigating third-party technologies.
+Utilities must be diligent and agile when relying on other companies’ software.
+They must make savvy up-front decisions and be prepared to move on to other vendors if needed.
 Organizations need to be prepared to respond to changes in how the industry evolves the smart grid.
 Even companies that feel like they’ve already gotten ahead of the technology are not immune to pressures from new innovations.

-What follows are a few suggestions for how best to prepare for the inevitable advancements that will arise after you’ve begun rolling out your own smart grid tech.
-When utility companies are pumping this much money into revolutionizing technology, they want to make sure those investments don’t backfire.
-The next decade in utilities will be defined by a turnstile of emerging developments, and companies need to have the dexterity to match that volatile environment.
+What follows are a few suggestions for how best to prepare for third-party tech adoption.
+When utility companies are pumping this much money into technology, they want to make sure those investments don’t backfire.
+The next decade in utilities will be defined by constant developments.
+Companies need the dexterity to match that volatile environment.

 Consider Cloud-Based Field Service Software Instead of On-Premise